rootstrap/blog/content/A prediction experiment with Machine Learning - Bruno Michetti.md

 ## A prediction experiment with Machine Learning

 I recently participated in a Machine Learning workshop at Rootstrap, where my coworkers and I learned about the basics of data science, did some research, and created interesting experiments.
 We had the opportunity to choose among the studied Machine Learning algorithms and work with them.
-So, I decided to do an experiment where a mathematical model predicts the life expectancy of a country in a given year.
+So, I decided to do an experiment where a mathematical model predicts the life expectancy of a country.
 That is, given some data of a given country, we can make a prediction of its life expectancy in a determined year.
 The experiment was made in a [jupyter notebook](https://jupyter.org/), using the [python programming language](https://www.python.org/), and the [scikit learn library](https://scikit-learn.org/stable/).
 In this blog, I’m going to talk about my experience and explain a little bit about the work I did and the new things that I have learned.

 ### Prediction in Machine Learning

 The word prediction in machine learning refers to the output of a trained model, representing the most likely value that will be obtained for a given input.
 The model is trained with historical data, and then predicts a selected property of the data for new inputs.
-Prediction is used in lots of different areas, since it allows us to make highly accurate guesses about many things, such as predicting what the stock markets will do on any given day, or predict results in sports, or even help the medical industry predict diseases.
+Prediction is used in lots of different areas, since it allows us to make highly accurate guesses about many things, such as predicting what the stock markets will do on any given day, predict results in sports, or even help the medical industry predict diseases.
 The algorithms for prediction are classified as supervised learning algorithms since they need a training dataset with correct examples to learn from them.
 This means that the first thing I had to do to start the experiment was finding a dataset, which contains information about countries, including, of course, their life expectancy.

 ### The dataset